benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 We're using [Git](https://git-scm.com/) for version control of our documents.
 In Atom, you need to install the git-plus package.
 After adding some text to your Markdown file, save it, then press `Control` + `shift`+ `p` to get the command palette, then type 'Git add all and commit', and click on the matching text.

 Then you'll get a little window pop up, type in a brief commit message, then save (`Control` + `s`) and it will auto-close.
 You can also keep track of your Git database by clicking on the "Git" item on the far right of the lower status bar.
+You can do a commit from that button also.

+Go to GitHub and create a new repository and add it as a remote to your project's Git repository.
+Then you can push from Atom.